top of page

 Sustainable OD programmes depend on three conditions that act as the scaffolding for success:

-1. Sponsorship: visible, active leadership backing that signals the work matters.
-Sponsors don’t just sign off budgets, they champion the purpose, attend key sessions, remove barriers, and reinforce progress in their own language and actions.
+1. Sponsorship: This involves visible, active leadership backing that signals the work matters.
+Sponsors don’t just sign off budgets; they champion the purpose, attend key sessions, remove barriers, and reinforce progress in their own language and actions.

-2. Ownership: the participants’ belief that the work belongs to them, not HR, not OD, not ‘management above them’.
-They see themselves as co-authors of the change, not recipients of it.
+2. Ownership: Participants must believe that the work belongs to them, not to HR, OD, or ‘management above them’.
+They should see themselves as co-authors of the change, not mere recipients.

-3. Readiness: the emotional and psychological capacity to engage, shaped by factors such as workload, safety, motivation, and real belief that change is possible.
+3. Readiness: This refers to the emotional and psychological capacity to engage, shaped by factors such as workload, safety, motivation, and a genuine belief that change is possible.

-If any of these three are weak, the OD intervention may look functional but won’t be fruitful.
+If any of these three elements are weak, the OD intervention may appear functional but won’t yield fruitful results.

 Reading the Appetite for Change

-Readiness isn’t just about logistics, it’s about belief.
-Teams often operate in fight, flight, or freeze when overwhelmed by competing priorities, complex past wounds or past failed initiatives.
+Readiness isn’t just about logistics; it’s about belief.
+Teams often operate in fight, flight, or freeze mode when overwhelmed by competing priorities, complex past wounds, or previous failed initiatives.

 Before launching OD work, it’s worth exploring: